The Girl on the Train (novel): Reception

-In addition, there are two translations in Iran, a country which under sanctions does not recognise other countries' copyright agreements: one by Nilufar Amnzadeh and another by Mahbubeh Musavi.

 Film adaptations

 American adaptation

 The film rights for the novel were acquired in March 2014 by DreamWorks Pictures and Marc Platt Productions, with Jared Leboff (a producer at Marc Platt) set to produce.
 Tate Taylor, who directed The Help (2011), was announced as the director of this film in May 2015, with Erin Cressida Wilson as scriptwriter.
 In June 2015, British actress Emily Blunt was in talks to portray Rachel.
 Author Hawkins said in July 2015 that the film's setting would be moved from the UK to the US.
 The film began production in the New York City area in October 2015.
 The film was released on 7 October 2016.
 It remains mostly faithful to events in the book; the only distinct difference is that Rachel realises the truth about Tom's accusations of her behaviour except that she does it through a chance meeting with the wife of Tom's former manager (instead of her own efforts); the wife reveals that Tom was actually fired from his job because of his numerous affairs at the office, rather than Rachel's having a violent breakdown at a party.
 (In reality, Rachel simply drank too much and passed out in a guest room until Tom made her leave.)